code-ember/SelfLearningAlgorithm/README.md

-# CS-370-Project
+## CS-370 Self Learning Algorithm

-- Briefly explain the work that you did on this project:
+# Briefly explain the work that you did on this project:

-1. What code were you given?
-The code that was given is the game setup code that comprised of GameExperience.py and TreasureMaze.py.
+**What code were you given?**
+I was given the game setup code, which comprised of `GameExperience.py` and `TreasureMaze.py`.

-2. What code did you create yourself?
-I created the code that includes the reinforcement learning algorithm, which I created the game loops that utilize the Keras and Tensorflow libraries in order to accomplish the pathfinding solution.
+**What code did you create yourself?**
+I created the reinforcement learning algorithm and the game loops that utilize the Keras and TensorFlow libraries to accomplish the pathfinding solution.

-- Connect your learning from throughout this course to the larger field of computer science:
+# Connect your learning from throughout this course to the larger field of computer science:

-1. What do computer scientists do and why does it matter?
+**What do computer scientists do and why does it matter?**
 Computer scientists help solve and identify complex problems with technology in advanced ways.
+This work is essential as it drives innovation and advances in various fields, improving computational systems and creating solutions to real-world problems.

-2. How do I approach a problem as a computer scientist?
-I approached this problem as a computer scientist with a technical mindset by using my knowledge and resources that were given to solve this problem efficiently.
+**How do I approach a problem as a computer scientist?**
+I approached this problem with a technical mindset by utilizing my knowledge and resources to solve it efficiently.
+My approach involved breaking down the problem into manageable parts and leveraging the appropriate tools and techniques.

-3. What are my ethical responsibilities to the end user and the organization?
-Computer scientists have ethical obligations to the end user and the organization in accomplishing their responsibilities.
-Taking this course has changed my understanding as a developer of machine learning about the ethical responsibilities to both the end user and customer.
+**What are my ethical responsibilities to the end user and the organization?**
+Computer scientists have ethical obligations to both the end user and the organization.
+Taking this course has enhanced my understanding of these responsibilities, particularly as a developer of machine learning systems.
+It is crucial to ensure that the solutions provided are not only effective but also ethical and considerate of the end user's needs and the organization's goals.